Physical Fitness Requirements

 Applicants will begin standing ten feet from the wall.
 On command, the applicant will move towards the wall and climb over top.
 Applicants will have thirty (30) seconds to touch the ground on the opposite side of the wall.

 The applicant must drag a mannequin dummy that weighs approximately one hundred sixty-five (165) pounds for a distance of twenty-five (25) feet.

 The applicant must lift the dummy, by the pre-placed nylon strap, and drag it in a backwards walking motion, with the mannequins feet/boots or heels still on the ground.
 The test time will end when both the applicant and the feet of the mannequin dummy cross the designated finish line.

 The maximum time allowed to successfully complete the exercise is one (1) minute.
 Pulling in a forward style is prohibited, and carrying in any other fashion is also prohibited.
 If the mannequin is dropped, the applicant can pick the mannequin back up in the same approved manner as described above, and continue on with the exam.

-Any applicant failing an event will be allowed a second attempt at that event before moving to the next event, with the exception of the 1.5 mile run and Swim test.
+Any applicant failing an event will be allowed a second attempt at that event before moving to the next event, with the exception of the 1.5-mile run.

 Applicants who are ultimately unable to pass any event, in the allowed number of tries, will be removed from the hiring list.